Coach Van Marwijk chases first Australia win

-London, March 25, 2018 (AFP) - - Bert van Marwijk aims to get Australia's World Cup preparations back on track in Tuesday's friendly against Colombia in London.
+London (AFP) - Bert van Marwijk aims to get Australia's World Cup preparations back on track in Tuesday's friendly against Colombia in London.

 Australia manager Van Marwijk endured a miserable start to his reign as the Socceroos were routed 4-1 by Norway on Friday.